Star Wars Jedi Knight: Jedi Academy: Gameplay

 As a first and third-person shooter set in the Star Wars expanded universe, Jedi Academy puts the player into combat wielding a variety of firearms from that universe, as well as lightsabers and Force powers.
-The player can choose perspective for every weapon except for the lightsaber, which must be wielded in a third person view.
-The shooter aspects of the game are standard, including a variety of projectile and energy weapons and explosives.
+While using long-range, a player can choose between first-person and third-person perspectives, using a variety of projectile and energy weapons.
 Players have a health meter and a shield meter, which are replenished separately.

-In both single-player and multiplayer, the player character is a Force-user, who has access to a variety of Force powers in addition to their lightsaber(s).
-Powers include Push, Pull, Jump, Heal, Lightning and other abilities from the Star Wars universe.
-Force powers are categorized into core, Light Side and Dark Side, and each Force power has three ranks, with the power increasing in effectiveness with each rank.
-In both single-player and multiplayer, players choose how to rank up their powers, adding a layer of customization.
-During gameplay, the player has a "force meter" which is depleted when powers are used and recharges when no powers are in use.

 Jedi Academy places a heavy emphasis on lightsaber combat.
 The player can create a custom lightsaber by selecting a hilt and one of five blade colors.
 After the first few missions, the player is allowed to choose a new lightsaber fighting style ("fast" or "strong") and can switch between that style and the original "medium" style at any time.
-Later in the game, the player can choose to learn the third fighting style, or wield one saber in each hand, or wield a "saber staff" similar to the double ended lightsaber Darth Maul used in The Phantom Menace which also adds a kicking ability unavailable with any other lightsaber.
-The different sabers and fighting styles each have unique strengths, weaknesses and special moves.
-If using dual sabers, the player can switch off the second saber and use the "Fast"-style single-saber stance, or if using a saber staff, the player can switch one of the blades off and use it as a single-bladed saber in the "Medium"-style stance.
+Later in the game, the player can choose to learn the third fighting style, or wield one saber in each hand, or wield a "saber staff" similar to the double ended lightsaber Darth Maul used in The Phantom Menace.